CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 What this means is that the Az PowerShell modules are loaded with the function and are available for use.

 Finally, go ahead and create a test empty resource group so the new function is triggered.
 Make sure during creation you assign a tag with a Name of `Env` and the value is either `Development` or `Production`.
-You can use the PowerShell example below to create a resource group.
+You can use the PowerShell example below to create a resource group with an appropriate tag:

 ```powershell
 New-AzResourceGroup -Name costcenter-rg01 -Location 'West US' -Tag @{Env="Development"}